Coding sheet

 For example -

-Objects can written in both Area-A and Area-B -
+Things can code in both Area-A and Area-B -

-The below objects can begin in either Area-A or Area-B -
+The below things can begin in either Area-A or Area-B -

 73-80 Columns (System Generated Number) -